OKD: OKD after 1989 (Velvet Revolution)

 In 2008 OKD started working on large investment programme – 'Productivity Optimisation Programme 2010 (‘POP 2010’).
 At an investment of approximately EUR 450 million, POP 2010 is one of the biggest projects of its kind in Europe.
 The primary objective of POP 2010 was to improve equipment performance by implementing state-of-the-art technology for longwall production and gateroad development.
 The investment includes the acquisition and installation of state-of-the-art machinery, coupled with an extensive training programme across all four active coal mines.

-The Company has also published the OKD Safety Policy, which emphasises management’s priority placed on employee work safety.
+The company has also published the OKD Safety Policy, which emphasises management's priority placed on employee work safety.
 In September 2008, OKD unveiled its SAFETY 2010 programme.
 On a year-to-year comparison, the key safety and injury rate indicators at OKD sites in 2010 show favourable trends.
-The number of injuries decreased from the previous year’s 346 to 248 in 2011, which represents a reduction of 28%.
+The number of injuries decreased from the previous year's 346 to 248 in 2011, which represents a reduction of 28%.
 Company invested a further EUR 17 million into the purchase of the most modern personal protective equipment available.

 In 2008 OKD renewed its long-standing support for mining education.
 OKD has renewed its collaboration with the Vocational School of Technology and Services in Karviná, the institution which has traditionally trained workers for the OKD mines, supporting the introduction of a new three-year curriculum to train mining operation specialists, such as U/G electricians and mechanics.

 On 4 May 2016 OKD declared insolvency.
+In January 2026 it was reported the company will end it operation as a mining company and start producing energy blends using purchased coal and coal from its remaining stockpiles.
+OKD also plans to become a property developer in the Karviná district of Staré Město.